14 Times the Royal Family Was Brutally Honest with the Media

 Anyone who’s watched Netflix’s The Crown will remember the depiction of the tender bond between the young, sensitive Charles and his great uncle, Lord Mountbatten, aka “Uncle Dickie.”
-Sadly, Lord Mountbatten was later murdered in an IRA (Irish Republican Army) attack in Sligo, Ireland.
+As depicted in the first episode of season four, Lord Mountbatten was later murdered in an IRA (Irish Republican Army) attack in Sligo, Ireland.
 Today, centuries-old wounds between England and Ireland are being mended, as Prince Charles movingly expressed in a 2015 visit to the site of the murder.
 “In August 1979, my much-loved great uncle, Lord Mountbatten, was killed alongside his young grandson and my godson, Nicholas,” he said in a speech.
 “At the time, I could not imagine how we would come to terms with the anguish of such a deep loss since, for me, Lord Mountbatten represented the grandfather I never had.
 It seemed as if the foundations of all that we held dear in life had been torn apart irreparably.”

 It was an unusual outpouring of emotion for the Prince, but one he used to relate to struggles on both sides of the conflict.
 “Through this dreadful experience, though, I now understand in a profound way the agonies borne by so many others in these islands, of whatever faith, denomination, or political tradition,” he said.